jedoub/GolferTeamPairingApp/README.md

 The winning teams are highlighted (Front, Back, Total), as well as the highpoint player.
 If there are just 5 players, another special form for WOLF (an individual game for 5) is opened.
 This form has the calculations of the players point differentials used to in-turn to calculate the cash payouts.
+Finally, in an effort to prevent the same players playing on a team consecutive days I save the pairings an note the team they were on.
+The group leader can manually swap players after the new pairings are made where necessary.